SimDynamX/SpaceTeamsROS/README.md

 ## Support

-For SpaceTeams-specific questions, refer to the competition documentation.
+For questions specific to Space Teams PRO, refer to the competition documentation.
 For ROS 2 issues, consult the [ROS 2 documentation](https://docs.ros.org/en/humble/).